 Altera turned around, her back facing Ragna.
 “I’m just like that.
 There are times I don’t need to sleep at all.”

 Oookaayy.
 That sounded creepier than it should be.
 Better to change the topic then.

 “How come you don’t have a six-pack with all that work out?”

 Altera faced her again.
 “I’m doing a combination of cardio work-out and Barre.
-That, plus the nutrition plan my instructors gave me, allows me to gain strength without muscle definition.”
+That, plus the nutrition plan my instructors had given me, allows me to gain strength without muscle definition.”

-“My instructor taught it would hinder my career if I look muscular.”
+“My instructor thought it would hinder my career if I looked muscular.”

-“Wait a second”, said Altera.
+“Wait a minute,” said Altera and raised her voice.
 “How did you know about my stomach?
 Did you peep?”

 Why did she have to mention it?

 “It’s just a work-out.
 That’s a normal thing to do, and it is normal to look.
 What do you think would happen?
 That I get off of that?”